SalGPC/todo-simple/README.md

 - MySQL database integration
 - Docker & Docker Compose ready

-  Built as a personal project to practice backend development and containerization with Docker
+Built as a personal project to practice backend development, testing and containerization with Docker